Flight 29 Down: Music

-Broadcast
+Broadcasts

 The series aired on Discovery Kids and premiered in the United States on October 1, 2005.
 The final episode aired on August 25, 2007.
 After the series ended, reruns continued to air on The Hub until December 24, 2011.
+The show is available for streaming on Peacock and Tubi TV in the United States.

 The first season was aired on SVT (Sweden) during Summer 2006, as a part of the breakfast show Hej Hej sommar (Hello, Hello Summer).
 The second season aired in the same program during summer 2007, and started August 7.
 It has had reruns as part of the summer program "Sommarlov" both 2012 and 2013.
 The show aired in Finland (season 1 and season 2) during Summer 2006 as a part of the breakfast show Summeri.
 It is also aired on the Belgium channel Ketnet.

 The show premiered in Portugal on September 17, 2011, the show airs in English with Portuguese subtitles on SIC.

 The show premiered in Latin America, March 10, 2007, at 21:00 on Boomerang.

 The show's first season also aired on TV3 Slovenia during the Summer of 2007.
 It is not known if TV3 Slovenia will air the second season or the film, The Hotel Tango.

 The show premiered in Canada on Family on June 2, 2007, and on CHRGD on February 7, 2017.